 1880 Jacob J. Shubert, one of the three Shubert producing brothers, is born.
 Along with Sam and Lee, Shubert is responsible for some of the most popular Broadway entertainments, musical and non musical, during the first half of this century.
 While his brothers stress the business end of the business, it is J.J., as Jacob is called, who oversees most of the actual productions.

-1988 Nell Carter and André De Shields Ain't Misbehavin' in the revival of the 1978 musical revue of Fats Waller's music.
+1988 Nell Carter and André De Shields star in the revival of Ain't Misbehavin', the 1978 musical revue of Fats Waller's music.
 Co-conceiver Richard Maltby, Jr. directs the production, which opens on Broadway at the Ambassador Theatre.
 The show lasts 176 performances.

 1997 The Marx Brothers' "All Talking-Singing Musical Comedy Hit" The Cocoanuts is revived at Off-Broadway's American Place Theatre.
 The musical with book by George S. Kaufman and music and lyrics by Irving Berlin is adapted by Richard Sabellico for the American Jewish Theatre production.

 2002 Hairspray, a stage musical adaptation of John Waters' cult film, opens on Broadway to raves.
-It goes on to win the lion's share of the 2003 Tony Awards including Best Musical, Best Score, and Best Book, plus Best Leading Actor and Actress in a Musical for leads Harvey Fierstein and Marissa Jaret Winokur.
+It goes on to win the lion's share of the 2003 Tony Awards, including Best Musical, Best Score, and Best Book, plus Best Leading Actor and Actress in a Musical for leads Harvey Fierstein and Marissa Jaret Winokur.
+It stays at the Neil Simon Theatre for 2,642 performances.

 2013 Eric Anderson stars in Soul Doctor, a musical about the life and music of controversial Rabbi Shlomo Carlebach, opening on Broadway at Circle in the Square.
 The production receives mixed-to-negative reviews, and closes after 66 performances.